Your Follow-ups List: A Clear View of Your Action Items

 Here's what you'll typically see on your Follow-ups List:

-• Task Name/Description: A brief summary or title of the task, clearly stating what needs to be done.
+Task Name: A brief summary or title of the task, clearly stating what needs to be done.

 This clear and structured layout makes it easy to quickly scan your dashboard, understand your pending tasks, and prioritize your workflow.